kevinconway/sqlite-cdc/README.md

 ## Limitations

-### No BLOB Support
+### BLOB Support

-There is currently no support for BLOB columns or BLOB data.
-I expect to add some kind of BLOB column support in the future but there is no practical way to support BLOB data within non-BLOB columns in the current design.
+By default, the engine ignores all fields with a BLOB type.
+BLOB support can be enabled by using the `WithBlobSupport(true)` option when constructing the engine.
+However, BLOB support is limited even when enabled.

+When enabled, all values in a BLOB typed column are converted to an upper-case, hexadecimal representation of the BLOB's value using the SQLite [hex](https://www.sqlite.org/lang_corefunc.html#hex) function.
+This is done to make the values representable in JSON because JSON has no native expression of raw bytes.

-In SQLite, there is a distinction between column type and data type.
+Note, however, that SQLite distinguishes between column type and data type.
 By default, column types are not enforced and SQLite is capable of storing any data type within any column.
 For example, a column may be defined with type INTEGER but that does not prevent a client from inserting values that are of type TEXT or BLOB.

-The issue is that the triggers used to populate the change log table need to specially handle BLOB data and the column type is the only available indicator of what a value's type might be.
-As a result, any BLOB value in a non-BLOB column will result in failure.
-I suggest using
-[STRICT tables](https://www.sqlite.org/stricttables.html) to avoid this issue.
+This project cannot handle BLOB type data in a non-BLOB type column.
+I suggest using [STRICT tables](https://www.sqlite.org/stricttables.html) to avoid this issue.

 ### Max 63 Columns Per Table